-The carbon footprint can be quantified per use, per unit, or on an annual basis.
-Even a basic assessment of a product's carbon footprint can serve as a valuable tool in creating a strategy to cut emissions and improve efficiency, leading to cost savings and environmental benefits (Field and Simmons 2012).
-Setting clear research objectives and parameters, which encompass core business activities and optional components, is essential (Scrucca 2021).
-Developing a clear process map that illustrates the flow of materials and energy helps in understanding and enhancing the system being studied (Lee 2011).
-The main objective of this review involves applying standardized research methods including (LCA) and process analysis and input-output models to perform a systematic evaluation of greenhouse gas emissions throughout the complete life span of products and organizations.
-Scientists will discover emission reduction strategies through this process of analysis.
+The carbon footprint can be quantified per use, per unit, or anually.
+Even a basic assessment of a product's carbon footprint can serve as a valuable tool in developing a strategy to cut emissions and improve efficiency, leading to cost savings and environmental benefits (Field and Simmons 2012).
+Establishing clear research objectives and parameters, which encompass core business activities and optional components, is essential (Scrucca 2021).
+Hence, developing a clear process map that illustrates the flow of materials and energy helps in understanding and enhancing the system being studied (Lee 2011).
+The main objective of this review is to examine and discuss existing research on standardized methodologies, including life cycle assessment, process analysis, and input-output models, for evaluatinggreenhouse gas emissions across the life cycle of products and organizations.

 2. Concept of carbon footprint

-The carbon footprint associated with a product represents the quantity of greenhouse gases released generated or utilized over its entire lifecycle.
+The carbon footprint associated with a product represents the quantity of greenhouse gases generated, or utilized over its entire lifecycle.
 This footprint can be described as conveyed either expressed annually or per use or dosage.
 It's important to acknowledge that no carbon footprint study can ever be perfect; they are always the best approximation of emissions at a specific moment in time, relying on available data (Berners-Lee 2022).
-This methodology in terms of greenhouse gases evaluation has garnered significant interest, particularly due to its alignment with international agreements.
+This methodology, in terms of greenhouse gas evaluation has garnered significant interest, particularly due to its alignment with international agreements.
 In 2008, a Human Development Report was published by the United Nations Development Programme (UNDP) for 2007–2008, emphasizing the requirement for worldwide solutions to confront climate change in the 21st century.
 An urgent need was felt to confront the challenge of climate change by implementing effective policies to reduce greenhouse gas (GHG) emissions (Fakuda-Parr et al. 2014).

 The UNDP report from 2008 indicated that it is not only essential for the world to reach a consensus on GHG emission limits but also to establish national strategies and detail plans for reducing carbon emissions.
-Since then, global attention has been dedicated to climate change, promoting transitioning to low-carbon economies and environmentally friendly lifestyles.
+Since then, global attention has been focused on climate change, promoting the transition to low-carbon economies and environmentally friendly lifestyles.
 The goal is to achieve global sustainable development through these low-carbon approaches ( Li et al. 2019).
 In 2009, following discussions at the Copenhagen World Climate Conference regarding the post-Kyoto Protocol commitments, countries emphasized the primary focus on "shared responsibility."
 They also put forward a long-term global aim of curbing the a 2 °C increase over pre-industrial temperature baselines after the industrial revolution.

 An article proposed that if temperatures continue to rise could be restricted to just a rise of 1.5 °C above pre-industrial times, in contrast to the commonly mentioned 2 degrees Celsius, there would be a 75% likelihood targeting a reduction in economic losses of 60% likelihood of bringing in around 20 trillion dollars in economic value (Burke et al. 2018).
 The Paris Agreement became effective on November 4, 2016.
 This stands as the third significant legal framework at the international level in the context of mitigating climate change, following the precedents set by the UNFCCC and Kyoto Protocol.
 These legal tools have formed the foundation for steering international climate governance after 2020 but have also provided a direction for humanity to transition towards new lifestyles and modes pertaining to production.
 Since the adoption of these agreements, the application and promotion of carbon footprint have gained international recognition (Mancini et al. 2016; Song et al. 2016).